Costco vs. Boxed vs. Jet

 There is definitely a fortune to be saved by paying attention to grocery shopping.
 I can see how people get obsessed.
 When you have a couple of kids, groceries can easily be your biggest monthly expense after bills.
 But you can shrink it if you get strategic and make a few key adjustments.
 We’re down to about $1000 a month from $1500, which, for us, is a meaningful improvement.
 Obviously, we still spend a lot on groceries compared to people who live in other places and we’ll probably never get that much lower.

 Running to my corner to pick up a lemon while dinner is literally in the oven — that’s one of the joys and conveniences of city life.
 Our neighborhood grocers are good people … they know my children’s names and are always decent and kind.
 I recently forgot to take home a chocolate bar that I bought at my deli.
 When my husband stopped in later in the day on his way home from work, the cashier gave it to him to bring home to me.
 Life affirming!
+Honestly, I cannot give all my money to huge corporations, even if it costs a little more sometimes.

 So I’m happy to support my local shop owners and pay a slight mark-up once in a while to keep them in my community.
 Money isn’t everything.